cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### How to enable symlink protection

-Set the <span class="notranslate">`symlinkown_gid`</span> parameter to the value of the GID group, which the web-server process has.
+Set the <span class="notranslate">`symlinkown_gid`</span> parameter to the value of the GID group of the web-server process.

 Before enabling symlink protection, ensure it does not break the control panel functionality.

-For example, if an unprivileged user is allowed to create symlinks or hard links to files or directories he doesn’t own then when enabling symlink traversal protection he will not be able to do it.
+For example, if an unprivileged user is allowed to create symlinks or hard links to files or directories he doesn’t own then when enabling symlink traversal protection he will not be able to do so.

 To allow an unprivileged user to create such symlink or hard link, a file/directory which symlink is referred to should have <span class="notranslate">`linksafe`</span> group.